 Sheet loft insulation

 Greener options include cork, wood and straw boards.
-This is great for loft conversions, and you can cover it with plasterboard for a nicer looking finish.
+This is a great for loft conversions and you can cover it with plasterboard for a nicer looking finish.

 However, it can be expensive, and a lot of energy is used during the production of this insulation.